 Back in the day, musicians used to “walk the bar.”
-Philly native Lee Morgan was “honking and stepping.”
+Philly native Lee Morgan was among those “honking and stepping.”

 In an interview with the Smithsonian Jazz Oral History Project, NEA Jazz Master and Philly native Benny Golson said: “I caught my boy John Coltrane on the bar.”
 In a 2009 piece, jazz critic Marc Myers also shared the story: